spryker/spryker-docs/docs/scos/dev/back-end-development/data-manipulation/data-publishing/handling-data-with-publish-and-synchronization.md

 This section describes how to create the queue to synchronize data to Redis.

-To create the `sync.storage.hello` queue, do the following :
+To create the `sync.storage.hello` queue, do the following:

 1. Adjust `\Pyz\Shared\HelloWorldStorage\HelloWorldStorageConfig`: